ciudadanointeligente/legislative/README.md

 Debian / Ubuntu / Mint
 <pre>
-  sudo apt-get install mariadb-server mariadb-devel
+  sudo apt-get install mariadb-server libmariadbd-dev
 </pre>

 and then, you need config your config/database.yml file